SantaVC/SantaVC/README.md

 <html>
 <body>
     <h1>Ivan Goriakin</h1>
-    <p>Hello! 👋 My name is Ivan, a Software Engineer and an aspiring student at Tomas Bata University.
+    <p>Hello! 👋 My name is Ivan, a Software Engineer.
 I thrive in challenging environments and I am always ready to take on new projects.
 I enjoy diving into different frameworks and bringing my expertise to the table to create meaningful and impactful products.
 I am fluent in Russian and I have intermediate proficiency in English and Czech.</p>
     <h2>🔭 Work Experience</h2>
     <ul>
         <li><b>Backend Developer</b> at <a href="https://www.navisys.cz">Navisys</a> (April 2024 - Present)